rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

 Card `token_id` is a representation of customer's card information used for the transaction. `token_id` should be retrieved using [MidtransNew3ds JS library](https://api.midtrans.com/v2/assets/js/midtrans-new-3ds.min.js) on merchant frontend.
 Merchant frontend JavaScript securely transmits card information to Midtrans Core API in exchange of card `token_id`.
 This avoids the risk of card information being transmitted to merchant backend.

 #### Including Midtrans JS Library
-Midtrans JS library can be included to Midtrans payment page, by adding the following script tag.
+Midtrans JS library can be included on your implementation of payment page's HTML, by adding the following script tag.

 ```html
 <script id="midtrans-script" type="text/javascript"